hunghg255/reactjs-player-media/README.md

 </p>

 <p align="center">
- A modern WYSIWYG rich-text editor base on Tiptap uses Shadcn components.
+ A modern media player based on tiptap and shadcn ui for React
 </p>

 <p align="center">